 We take a look at the best places to live in Lisbon for expats looking to enjoy life in Portugal’s vibrant capital.

 Whether you want to live close to Lisbon’s major attractions or enjoy some peace and quiet in the city’s surrounding areas, there are plenty of options to consider.
 From bustling shopping districts and thriving nightlife hubs to cozy local neighborhoods and scenic coastal towns, there’s somewhere to suit every lifestyle.
-Moreover, with good bus and train links, these diverse neighborhoods are within commuting distance of Lisbon city center, meaning you can enjoy the best of both worlds.
+Moreover, with good public transportation links and plenty of work opportunities, these diverse neighborhoods are within commuting distance of Lisbon city center, meaning you can enjoy the best of both worlds.

 Located right in the heart of Lisbon, Baixa is the most renowned neighborhood in the city.
 As a result, it is becoming more popular with property investors who are snapping up apartments.
 The district boasts numerous shops, eateries, and magnificent plazas including Restauradores Square, Praça do Comércio, and Rossio Square.
 As a result of these attractions, the area can get very busy during the daytime.
 But if you’re looking to truly immerse yourself in the bustling Lisbon life, then this is a great choice.